Last updated: August 16, 2026

 A PetScreening Paw Score is a 1-to-5 paw rating of a tenant's pet, generated from a profile the pet owner completes.
 It weighs factors such as vaccination and veterinary records, the pet's age and weight, breed, behavioral history, and any prior incidents.
 Landlords and property managers use the score to assess the risk a pet may pose — a higher paw score signals a lower-risk, well-documented pet.

-Paw Score vs Fido Score for renters
+Paw Score vs Fido Score Calculator for renters

 "Fido Score" is the name PetScreening previously used; it has largely been rebranded to "Paw Score," so the two terms refer to the same rental pet-screening rating.
 If a landlord asks for either, you complete one PetScreening profile.
 For a full breakdown of how these differ from our food-quality paw score, see our guide on Paw Score vs Fido Score.